The Incredible Power of a Post-Meal Walk

 “What you eat sends [blood sugar] up, and then insulin gradually pushes it back down,” explains Daniel Cox, Ph.D.
 Cox is a University of Virginia professor researching the effectiveness of lifestyle changes on managing type 2 diabetes.

 After a meal, your body digests carbohydrates into glucose, which enters the bloodstream.
-Rising blood glucose signals your pancreas to release insulin.
-This hormone tells other cells in your body to take up that glucose from your blood to store or use for energy.
+Rising blood glucose signals your pancreas to release the hormone insulin.
+This hormone tells other cells in your body to take that glucose from your blood to store or use for energy.

-If blood glucose rises too high, and your cells can’t take it up quickly enough, that excess glucose in the blood can cause damage over time.
+If blood glucose rises too high, and your cells can’t use or store it quickly enough, that excess glucose in the blood can cause damage over time.

 “As we get older, the pancreas becomes more sluggish and takes a bit longer to respond with insulin.
-And, that response may not be as strong,” says Loretta DiPietro, Ph.D., M.P.H.
-She’s a professor of exercise and nutrition sciences at the Milken Institute of Public Health at George Washington University.
+And, that response may not be as strong,” says Loretta DiPietro, Ph.D., M.P.H., a professor of exercise and nutrition sciences at the Milken Institute of Public Health at George Washington University.

 How to Use a Post-Meal Walk to Lower Blood Sugar

-Whether you have diabetes or not, a post-dinner walk can help bring down high blood sugars after eating.
-When your muscles are working, they will take up glucose for energy—without insulin, explains Cox.
+Whether you have diabetes or not, a post-dinner walk can help lower blood sugar after eating.
+When your muscles are working, they will use glucose for energy—without insulin, explains Cox.

 “As they use glucose, they’re sucking it out of your bloodstream and lowering your blood sugar,” says Cox.